The thyroid gland

 What is the thyroid gland?

-The thyroid is a small gland in the front of your neck just below your voice box (larynx).
-It is made up of two parts called lobes.
-The lobes are connected by a thin bridge of thyroid tissue called the isthmus.
+The thyroid is a small gland in the front of your neck, just below your voicebox (larynx).
+It is made up of 2 parts called lobes.
+The lobes are connected by a thin piece of thyroid tissue called the isthmus.

 What does your thyroid gland do?

 The thyroid gland is part of the endocrine system.
-This system makes hormones that help to control and influence the way your body functions.
+This system makes hormones that help control the way your body functions.
 Your thyroid gland makes the following hormones:

 - thyroxine (T4)